best hikes in banff

 Wilcox Pass Hike 360 View

-During the hike, you also get to spot the bighorn sheep and mountain goats, thus making it one of the most beautiful hikes in Banff.
+During the hike, you also spot the bighorn sheep and mountain goats, thus making it one of the most beautiful hikes in Banff.

 1.3.
 Plain of Six Glaciers